-- Results in fetal infection - Occurs primarily via transplacental passage of T. pallidum - Can occur during any stage of syphilis - Can also occur on contact with genital syphilis lesions at the time of delivery
+- Results in fetal infection - Occurs primarily via transplacental passage of T. pallidum - Can occur during any stage of syphilis - Can also occur if a newborn has contact with genital syphilis lesions at the time of delivery

 Other forms of syphilis transmission are rare.
 Transfusion-associated syphilis has been virtually eliminated in the United States and transmission through needle-sharing is infrequent.